-MyHeritage calls its tool the Theory of Family Relativity.
-What it does is compare your genetic relationships to your matches to information about your common ancestors from millions of interconnected family trees and billions of historical records.
+Leading genealogy website MyHeritage features Theory of Family Relativity, a tool that revolutionizes how you explore your DNA matches.
+How does it work?
+It compares your genetic relationships to your matches to information about your common ancestors from millions of interconnected family trees and billions of historical records.
 All these clues are threaded together in a proposed compiled family tree that suggests how you might be related to your DNA matches.

 Above is an example from my own theories.
 You can see:

 - The estimated relationship (here I would also see links to any additional theories the system might have, if there were any; I’ve seen up to five theories for my matches);